-Gender discrimination occurs when an employer terminates or otherwise discriminates against an applicant or employee in the promotion, compensation, or in any terms, conditions, or privileges of employment or licensing on the basis of sex.
+Gender discrimination can occur when an employer terminates or otherwise discriminates against an applicant or employee in the promotion, compensation, or in any terms, conditions, or privileges of employment or licensing on the basis of sex.

 Gender discrimination can include all of the following areas of discrimination: